kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 🧑‍🏫 This opens a drop-down showing all the data on different groups of people that require assistance from government or other organisations.

-👨‍🏫 Select the box next to **PIN- Child Protection**.
+👨‍🏫 Select the box next to **PIN - Child Protection**.

-🧑‍🏫 A tick will appear in the check box and you will see a layer appear on the map.
+🧑‍🏫 A tick will appear in the checkbox, and you will see a layer appear on the map.
 The map shows areas in darkening blue shades that indicate a decrease in child protection per region.
 You can select only one sub-layer (e.g. best-case or worst-case) of the **indicator** layer by ticking or un-ticking the **checkboxes** next to each of the cases.

 👨‍🏫 Click and unclick the different case options (see how the map changes).
-Ensure all of the **PIN- Child Protection** sub-Layers are ticked to continue with the tutorial.
+Ensure all the **PIN - Child Protection** sub-Layers are ticked to continue with the tutorial.

 🧑‍🏫 An **Information panel** will also open on the right-hand side of the screen when an **indicator** is selected.
 We will go through the **Information Panel** in more detail shortly.